shortavius/2025-atldevcon-labs/instructions.md

 See if you are able to refactor the blinking LED program into one that doesn't depend on the delay command.

+## Lab 03

+Now that we have a way to tell that our code is "alive", we want to expand it such that it can communicate with us.
+This communication will be done via a serial port (don't worry, no extra hardware is required).
+This serial port is implemented via the USB cable that you have been using to program the board.

+Create a new "console" module that initializes the serial port and prints out a message.

+Once you have your code loaded into the board, you may see it by monitoring the serial port.
+This may be start by clicking on Tools > Serial Monitor.